FredericoBaptista/DFly/README.md

       ```
       get_proof("operator_number", nonce , "Operator")
       ```
-      This will give an errour but it will create an input.json file under the InclusionProof_js folder.
+      This will give an error but it will create an input.json file under the InclusionProof_js folder.
 With this folder created it's now possible to run the rest of the circom_script.sh

    - Run circom_script.sh choosing the other options.